This post is about how to pass the BTLPT Texas certification exam.

 I walked into that testing center unprepared and with the wrong mindset.

-This post will arm you with the knowledge and resources you need so that you know how to pass the BTLPT the first time!
+This post will arm you with the knowledge and resources you need to pass the BTLPT the first time!
 Soon enough, you’ll be celebrating!

 How to Pass the BTLPT: Some General Tips

 Before getting into what I did in order to pass the BTLPT, here’s some general advice you should know.

 1. Be Honest with Yourself About Your Spanish Language Proficiency

 Ask yourself, “Do I really have a good, in-depth command of the Spanish language?”